albacoretuna/how-to-annoy-a-web-developer/README.md

 #### Comments
 Being the employer you have all the rights to distract anyone, at any time.
 Use that superpower to make your web developers feel bad.

-Title options:
-How to make a web developer's life harder
-How to humiliate a web developer
-How to treat web developers

 ___
 References:

-* [How Do You Annoy a Web Developer?](https://www.reddit.com/r/webdev/comments/14fi4g/how_do_you_annoy_a_web_developer/) A reddit discussion which gave me some ideas after writing my first 20 pages
+* [How Do You Annoy a Web Developer?](https://www.reddit.com/r/webdev/comments/14fi4g/how_do_you_annoy_a_web_developer/) A reddit discussion which gave me some ideas after writing my first 20 pages.
+I also took the title from that thread.